Anna-Liisa Põld

-Anna-Liisa Põld (born August 24, 1990) is an Estonian-born American competition swimmer who has represented Estonia in international events.
+Anna-Liisa Põld (born 24 August 1990) is an Estonian-born American competition swimmer who has represented Estonia in international events.
 She competes in the backstroke, butterfly, and individual medley events.
 She is a two-time national record-holder at the FINA World Championships, and a multiple-time high school and collegiate record-holder.
 She also represented her birth nation Estonia at the 2008 Summer Olympics in Beijing, China.

 Biography

-Põld, a native of Tartu, Estonia, moved with her family from the former Soviet Union to the United States in 1992, and finally settled in Carmel Valley, California.
+Põld, a native of Tartu, Estonia, moved with her family to the United States in 1992, and finally settled in Carmel Valley, California.
 She also held a dual citizenship for both Estonia and United States, which made her eligible to represent her birth nation in future international competitions.
 She attended Torrey Pines High School in San Diego, California, where she became a member of the Falcons' CIF San Diego Section Division I title team.
 She won section championship titles for the 100 yd backstroke, and helped her team to set national high school marks, and section records in the 200 m medley, 200 m freestyle, and 400 m freestyle relays.

 Põld was officially admitted to the high school swimming team, but she decided to relinquish her role to focus on qualifying for the Olympics.
 In addition to her prior commitments, she was approached by the Estonian Olympic Committee (Eesti Olümpiakomitee, EOK) to become a member of the national swimming team, and thereby represented Estonia in various swimming tournaments, including the Olympic Games.